 How General Contractors Review Pay Applications

 Submitting a pay application is only half the process.
 Understanding how a general contractor reviews it is what determines whether you get paid on time — or receive a rejection notice that delays your cash flow another 30 days.
+Most review problems come from billing continuity issues, retainage drift, incomplete backup, or spreadsheet-driven math inconsistencies that force the GC team to stop and reconcile the entire billing package manually.

 Most general contractors follow a structured internal review process before approving a pay application.
 Whether the billing format is AIA-style G702/G703 or a custom progress billing template, the review priorities are remarkably consistent.
+If you are newer to the construction pay application process, it helps to understand both the contractor-side workflow and the reviewer-side workflow because many billing delays begin long before the package reaches accounting approval.

 Step 1: Math & Reconciliation Review